 The suffering can be worse, as “the person being bullied can read and re-read a hurtful text or comment on social media, and experience the hurt over and over again,” Hertzog states.

 So why is cyberbullying a growing problem?
 First, more teens have access to the internet than ever, making the prevention of cyberbullying more difficult.
 According to a 2015 Pew Research Center study, 92% of American teens report going online daily.
 74% access the web on their mobile devices.
 Second, kids are getting cellphones at increasingly younger ages.
 According to the research firm Influence Central, the average age when children get their first smartphone is now 10.
 For some children, they will get a smartphone as young as seven.
 Even if parents think their child is not on social media, children are using their phones to connect through social means with group texting and instant messaging.
 Also, gaming consoles such as Xbox Live have an interactive aspect, as opponents can message each other or talk live through headsets.

 “These interactions can be anonymous,” says Hertzog.
 “Kids at younger and younger ages are being exposed to behavior that parents don’t necessarily anticipate or fully understand.”

 So what do we do about cyberbullying prevention?
 Nancy Willard, the Director of EmbraceCivility.org in Eugene, Oregon, has developed strategies to help educators empower students to embrace civility and learn to be kind online.
 As kids approach the age of puberty, she advises parents to instill two key attributes in their kids.
 First, mindfulness.
 “This means hands off the keyboard until you are calm,” says Willard.
-“Do not post or press ‘send’ when you are upset or emotional.
+“When you are upset or emotional, don’t post or press ‘send’.
 Every kid needs to understand the very high likelihood that actions taken when they are angry or upset will either backfire or have significant negative consequences.”

 Second, encourage problem-solving, so your teen can think through a situation and strategize solutions.
 “You want your son or daughter to feel empowered not only to think through what outcome they would like,” advises Willard, “but also to make sure that those solutions are in line with your family’s values.”